Alfa Romeo Tonale Review & Prices

 Find out more about the Alfa Romeo Tonale

-Initially coming with hybrid power before a powerful 4×4 plug-in hybrid is added at the beginning of 2023, the front-wheel drive Tonale combines a 1.5-litre petrol engine with a very small electric motor to boost efficiency and performance.
-It’s priced to compete head-on with the BMW X2, while other alternatives for those considering a Tonale include the Jaguar E-Pace, Audi Q3 Sportback and Mercedes-Benz GLA.
+Available with hybrids of both the self-charging and plug-in variety, the Tonale combines petrol engines with electric motors to boost efficiency and performance.
+It’s priced to compete head-on with the likes of the BMW X2, Jaguar E-Pace, Audi Q3 Sportback and Mercedes-Benz GLA.

 Inside, the jump in quality over previous Alfa Romeos is instantly obvious, with a new 10.25-inch touchscreen and widespread use of soft-touch materials giving the car a more expensive feel.
 The new touchscreen system could be quicker to respond, but at least looks good, while it’s nice to see the main climate controls kept separate from the touchscreen in a long row of accessible buttons.